Camp Lejeune Settlement

 Yes, Camp Lejeune victims have begun receiving compensation for illnesses linked to the contaminated drinking water on the military base.

-As of April 2024, $5,950,000 in Camp Lejeune settlement payouts have been made through the Elective Option.
+As of July 2024, $14.7 million in Camp Lejeune settlement payouts have been made through the Elective Option.

 This voluntary settlement option categorizes illnesses into 2 tiers: